jhallen/exorsim/README.md

 * MDOS   (CP/M-like OS with 8 character file names with two character extensions, for EXORdisk-II/-III)
 * MDOS09  (same as MDOS, but for 6809-based EXORcisers)

-So far, EXORsim only runs MDOS: because EXORsim only simulates a 6800 and I've not found any bootable EDOS disks.
+So far EXORsim only runs MDOS: because EXORsim only simulates a 6800 and I've not found any bootable EDOS disks.
 Note that even though MDOS is for 6800-based EXORcisers, you can write 6809 programs with it.